wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/1-introduction.md

 With democratized access to building flows and apps, organizations might have concerns with makers connecting to unauthorized systems, which could result in the leaking of sensitive business information.
-For many organizations, balancing increased productivity comes with additional risks and exposure.
+For many organizations, balancing increased productivity comes with other risks and exposure.
 However, Microsoft provides tools and guidance that organizations can use to find the right balance between digital transformation, allowing them to be more competitive in their